 (Spoiler Alert) In part 1 of our study on the meaning of Lord of the Rings, we looked at the hidden Catholic themes in the story such as devotion to Mary, Confession, Exorcism, the Saints, Eucharist, and the meaning of the ring.
 In sum, the ring represents sin, and as a person puts the ring on his real self disappears.
-Tolkien showcases what the ring does to people.
-It takes them away from the good world – their natural, pure self, and it makes them visible to Sauron.
+Tolkien showcases that the ring takes people away from the good world – their natural, pure self, and it makes them visible to Sauron.
 Becoming visible to Sauron slowly destroys the real person into a destructive version of themselves.
 Notice at the beginning of the Return of the King movie the sad transformation of Smeagol to Gollum.
-This ugly conversion is because of his addiction to the ring.
+This ugly conversion is because of his addiction to the ring (i.e., sin).

 The ring brings a person immense power.
 However, by putting the ring on a person’s real self is removed and that person becomes a sad, wretched version of the good person they used to be.
 So, while the ring may bring you power, it takes the real you away.
 In fact, Jesus states this clearly:

 “What does it profit a man if he gains the whole world and loses his own soul?” – Luke 9:25

 Gollum illustrates one-half of the paradox; Frodo and Sam show the other half.
 They attain their real self and save themselves only because they give themselves away—for others, for the Shire, for the Middle Earth; not for something (such as the ring) that gives them power.
 Sam and Frodo avoid the power of the ring because they know the ring destroys their true personhood.
 This idea is played out plainly in Matthew 16:2 “Whoever wants to save their life, will lose it [Gollum -get the ring for the self].
 But whoever looses his life, will find it” [Frodo & Sam – give up their life for others].